 2) SAML Jackson redirects the user to the SAML provider's login page where the user needs to enter their credentials

-> 3) After a successfully authenticatin the user, the SAML provider redirects the user to SAML jackson.
+3) After successfully authenticating the user, the SAML provider redirects the user to SAML Jackson.
 Step (2) and (3) follow the SAML protocol.

-> 4) SAML Jackson redirects the user to the frontend app on the configured callback URL.
+4) SAML Jackson redirects the user to the frontend app on the configured callback URL.
 The callback URL contains the one time use auth code.

 5) SuperTokens' frontend SDK passes the one time use auth code to your app's backend.

 6) SuperTokens' backend SDK verifies the auth code by querying SAML Jackson.
 On success, SAML Jackson returns the end user's information and access token.